Dâra: Life

 Dâra was born Darmaka Ralte in 1843 in the village of Hmuizawl.
 At a young age, he travelled to the plains in Cachar and cohabited among the plainsmen and learnt Hindi.
 He would visit Sylhet and Cachar mostly for the selling of crude Indian rubber.
 His acquisition of Hindi provided him with opportunities in work, which led to his employment in the Burmese police guard under the British.
 Before that, he had heard at Silchar the government needed Lushai interpreters but was struggling to find any as most Mizos avoided going far to distant villages for interpreting.
-He stayed in Silchar for three years as an instructer of the Mizo language to the British frontier officers.
+He stayed in Silchar for three years as an instructor of the Mizo language to the British frontier officers.
 However, as the British officers became fluent he became redundant.
 Dâra returned to making amber necklaces as a trade.
 Hearing the cheap price of supplies in Rangoon he went to British Burma with a letter of recommendation from Cachar officials.
 His amber beads trade wasn't as profitable as expected and he thus served in the Burmese police instead.

 Following the annexation of the Lushai hills (modern day Mizoram in the Chin-Lushai Expedition, Dâra returned to work in the new administration being set up.
 He left the police force and carried a letter in English and Burmese from British officials.
 For a while, Dâra worked as a chaprassi at the house of Betal Ram.
 Soon at Fort Lungleh, he met Shakespear.
 Shakespear was an intelligence in the expeditionary force at the time, and they met in Hauruang.
 Upon their meeting and Dâra's request for employment, Shakespear took him in as a personal servant until a vacancy for an interpreter could be filled.
 Eventually, Dâra became an interpreter, and his proficiency in Hindi propelled him to head interpreter.
 He was labelled as a "most honest and loyal man" by the British officers.